biotope/meeting-notes/biotope/2018-06-05_biotopeVision.md

-Biotope ist ein Framework das es ermöglicht UI Komponenten zu entwickeln, die losgelöst von Technologien eingesetzt werden können.

--	Sauberer Code zu produzieren
--	Komponenten nach einheitlichen Standards zu Entwickeln
--	Interoperabilität
--	It is easy
+##Biotope is a framework and architecture which enables you to develop technology and cms independent frontend component libraries

+#It helps developers to:
+- produce clean and state of the art frontend code
--	Works with web standards
+- develope ui-components on a unified standard and with latest web standards
--	Keep focus on creating the components, dont care about infrastrcutre
+- keep focus on developing components, the architecture and dev environment is provided by Biotope.
--	Make it easy to work with a team of many developers even people not knowing each other
+- make it easy to work with a team of many developers on the same component library
--	Code is single source of truth. real projects and the styleguide use same code.
+- ensure high quality standards for the whole library even when developed by multiple developers
+- build real projects and design system styleguides with a single code source
--	Create your own ui library to chose from in projects
+- create your own ui library to chose from in your projects
+- use Biotope ui-components in single page applications as well as in traditional server side renderd cms

+#It helps companies to:
--	Cetralized library of UI componnts which can be maintained in a single point
+- Create a UI component library which can be maintained in a central place
--	BUT all components can be used independently in web projects.
+- BUT all ui-components can be used independently in different projects
--	Even with starting to build one component we start building an ecosystem
+- Create UI consistency over all projects
--	Make it possbile to maintain the ui library with different partners without compatiblity & quality issues
+- Make it possbile to let multiple partners contribute to the ui library without compatiblity & quality issues
--	Bring your design system to live.
-Real usable code, not dummy html components.
+-	Bring their Design System to live.
+Real usable code, no dummy html components in a seperate styleguide tool.
 -	Doesnt matter how big the component library gets.
 Projects only use components they need.
 So performance stays high.

-Biotope Infrastructure:
--	Versionierung
--	Direkt aufs CDN
+- Maintain and extend the ui library over years without the need for a relaunch